 The No Surprises Act is designed to help eliminate surprise medical bills for consumers, especially for care from out-of-network providers.
-Providers and payers must prepare now before enforcement of the new law happens later this year.
+Although the exact requirements are not fully determined, this law offers opportunities to improve the healthcare payments experience.

-Regardless of how informed consumers are, providers and payers must comply with the No Surprises Act or face repercussions.
-The exact requirements and enforcement details of the new law have yet to be determined.
-However, enough of the law is outlined that providers and payers can start working towards compliance now.
+Although the exact requirements and enforcement details of the No Surprises Act have yet to be determined, enough of the law is outlined that providers and payers can start working toward compliance now.

 What Is the No Surprises Act?

 Instead, the No Surprises Act targets scenarios where consumers have little or no choice in the care they receive, including emergency care and care from out-of-network providers at in-network facilities.
-If a person is having a life-threatening medical emergency such as a heart attack, there is no time for consideration of healthcare costs.
+If a person is having a life-threatening medical emergency such as a heart attack, there is no time to consider healthcare costs.
 Immediate treatment is a high priority.

 However, prior to the No Surprises Act, that person having a heart attack could be charged for receiving care at an out-of-network facility.
 Even if the facility is in-network with their health plan, the consumer may unknowingly receive care from an out-of-network provider.
 Often, the provider will charge the consumer the difference between the allowed amount and how much the health plan pays.
 This is known as balance billing.